fwardzic/bthfy20/docs/lab02.md

     kubectl create secret generic mariadb-root-pass --from-literal=password=cisco123

-### Create MariaDB Deployment
+### Task 4: Create MariaDB Deployment

-Deploy MariaDB, using either command below, or copy paste the manifest to an empty file on the server and apply.
+1. Deploy MariaDB, using either command below, or copy paste the manifest to an empty file on the server and apply.

     vi mariadb.yaml